Cheap Theatre Tickets

 24. Earn rewards for reviewing your seats

-SeatPlan (mentioned above as a seat-checking tool) also has a rewards scheme you can join to earn 'theatre tokens'.
+SeatPlan (also mentioned above as a seat-checking tool) has a rewards scheme you can join to earn 'theatre tokens'.

 If you're a regular theatregoer it's definitely worth joining as you'll gradually accrue vouchers and can then spend them all at once if you'd like to.
-Sign up for free and you can earn 50 points for each photo you upload of the view from a seat.
+Sign up for free and you can earn up to 150 points for each photo you upload of the view from a seat.

 25. Eat and drink at the theatre for less

-Make sure you don't spend the money you've saved booking tickets on refreshments by preparing in advance – pop to a supermarket on the way to the theatre and pick up some bargain sweets or soft drinks.
+Prepare in advance to make sure you don't end up spending all the money you've saved booking tickets – pop to a supermarket on the way to the theatre and pick up some bargain sweets or soft drinks.
 Sadly we haven't found a way to keep ice cream from melting so if only that'll do for your interval treat, hope there's a newsagent nearby (or shell out at the venue on a fancy tub).

 26. Only want cast info?
 Save money on a programme and look online/pick up a free cast list